🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 First, you must accept that your Chihuahua will bark — usually way more than the average dog.

-However, if your dog has begun barking every minute and making herself a nuisance, you’ll need to train your Chihuahua not to bark so much.
+However, if your Chihuahua has begun barking every minute and making herself a nuisance, you’ll need to train your Chi not to bark so much.

 Not to worry, we’ll share some tips to help you.